 On Monday night, I saw this math myth on “Pockets Full of Silver” showing that this August is special in that it has 5 Fridays, 5 Saturdays, and 5 Sundays, a phenomenon that occurs once every 823 years.

 As an aside, we can use the limited number of calendar configurations to determine something else.
-Mathematicians call this proof by exhaustion, since we evaluate all possible options before rearching a decision.
+Mathematicians call this proof by exhaustion since we evaluate all possible options before reaching a decision.
 There is a minimum of one Friday the 13th every year, but never more than three.

 It should come as no surprise, I also saw this on the same person’s feed.

 - This is the same reason cicadas come on 13- and 17-year cycles. ↩